Downward doc: Temple neonatologist finds dual calling as yoga instructor

 In addition to gentle yoga positions and breathing exercises, she also offers nutrition tips and health information in the relaxed setting.

-Each mom also gets a yoga mat to take home to make it easier to continue to practice.
-Not only does Mossabeb donate her time as teacher, she also gets friends and colleagues to donate money to buy the yoga mats and other class materials.
+Each mom gets a yoga mat to take home to make it easier to continue to practice.
+Not only does Mossabeb donate her time as teacher, she gets friends and colleagues to donate money to buy the yoga mats and other class materials.

-Once she decided to start a prenatal yoga class at Temple, Mossabeb dived into yoga instructor training, which she completed in a year.
+Once she decided to start a prenatal yoga class at Temple, Mossabeb dived into instructor training, which she completed in a year.
 Classes started last spring.

 A physician and researcher – and mother of three children – her plate was already pretty full before getting certified and developing the program.
 But if you have a passion for it, you will make it work, she said.

-Before classes got underway, Mossabeb had to overcome her fear of teaching yoga.
+Before classes got underway, Mossabeb had to overcome her fear.
 “I am not a timid person, but teaching yoga is different; it is like a little performance you are putting together," she explained "You have to be comfortable talking to a group of women that you have never met before.”

-Currently the class is held one Saturday a month in coordination with hospital childbirth classes making it easier for moms to attend.
+Currently the class is held one Saturday a month in coordination with hospital childbirth classes –making it easier for moms to attend.
 The quieter hospital vibe on Saturdays allows for a more personal environment for the moms join in the class.

 “It has been an interesting, but beautiful journey so far.
 The response has been great.
 I only wish we could have it more often but with working two weekends a month and having kids, it is not possible right now,” she said.